cloudintel/cloudintel.github.io/_posts/2016-03-30-custom-built-cloud-service.md

 <blockquote>A long time ago we stopped measuring storage in our datacenter in gigabytes or terabytes and started measuring in petabytes.</blockquote>

-$5/month for unlimited storage is a tall order, but fulfilled with ingenuity.
+$5/month for unlimited storage is a tall order, but met with ingenuity.